Introduction

 may sometimes be successfully removed.
 While such removal

-will have a cleaned
+will have a cleaned surface,

-surface, it will improve the overall appearance of the note
+it will improve the overall appearance of the note

 without concealing any of its defects.
-Under such
+Under such circumstances, the grade of the

-the note may also be
+note may also be improved.

 The words